rudidude86/gura-lang.github.io/Download.md

     $ cd build
     $ ../configure
     $ make
+    $ sudo ./setup-guest
+    $ ./build-modules

+After that, follow the steps below to install them to the system.

     $ sudo make install
-    $ sudo ldconfig     # for the first install
+    $ sudo ldconfig     # only necessary for the first install

-After that, follow the steps below to build and install Gura module files.

-    $ ./build-modules
     $ sudo ./build-modules install

-If you see any error messages, your system may not have been installed with packages necessary to build the modules.
-Install them and try building modules again.